 It took an entire strategy to get you on the phone… Because this conversation had to happen!

 With proper intent, this is typically the hustle that most DM’s respect.
-Hard to reach individuals often value those who are able to crack through because of the level of effort inherent.
+Hard-to-reach individuals often value those who are able to crack through because of the level of effort inherent.

-In prospecting, gatekeepers are a way of life.
+In cold calling, gatekeepers are a way of life.
 They are part of a rich ecosystem established at the target organization you wish to penetrate.
-Since they are part of that system, it is useful to experiment and determine the most appropriate strategy for success (e.g. whether you choose to overcome or go around the gatekeeper, treat as friend or foe, or pump for information) towards your ultimate goal of landing a meeting with a
+Since they are part of that system, it is useful to experiment and determine the most appropriate strategy for success (e.g. whether you choose to overcome or go around the gatekeeper, treat as friend or foe, or pump for information) towards your ultimate goal of landing a meeting with a prospect.